Mahmodul-Hasan/postgresql-mh/README.md

                 DROP DATABASE dbname;

 ![drop database](images/dropdb.png)

-Be very careful to __drop a database/table__.
+__BE CAREFUL__.
+Be extra careful to __drop a database/table__.
 Because you can not even undo this.
+Is is dangerous because you could have a 5/10y ears of data in a database, so if you run it, you will loose everything. __BE CAREFUL__

 For our learning I have created the __testdb__ again.